gcharot/Zabbix/zjstat/README.md

 As you can see, setting send_to_zabbix to 0 added debug output, the "all" option also enabled memory reporting.
 The output is splitted in 4 sections :

-* The first section shows if process(es) matching user input are running on the system
+* The first section shows if process(es) matching user's input are running on the system
 * The second section shows the commands used to get memory statistics
 * The third section shows the process collected data (collected stat dictionary) and the values that would be sent to zabbix (zabbix stat dictionary).
 * The fourth section shows the zabbix_sender commands that would be executed if sent_to_zabbix > 0